 - 5-1 International developments of new technologies to provide financial services are fast-changing and growing at an accelerated pace.
-A bank shall keep abreast of such new developments and the ML/TF risks associated with them. - 5-2 A bank's assessment of ML/TF risks in relation to new products, practices and technologies is separate from, and in addition to, the bank's assessment of other risks such as credit risks, operational risks or market risks.
-For example, in the assessment of ML/TF risks, a bank should pay attention to new products, practices and technologies that deal with customer funds or the movement of such funds.
-These assessments should be approved by senior management and heads of business, risk and compliance. - 5-3 An example of a "new delivery mechanism" as set out in paragraph 5 of the Notice is mobile banking.
+A direct life insurer shall keep abreast of such new developments and the ML/TF risks associated with them. - 5-2 A direct life insurer's assessment of ML/TF risks in relation to new products, practices and technologies is separate from, and in addition to, the direct life insurer's assessment of other risks such as insurance risks, market risks, credit risks, operational risks or liquidity risks.
+For example, in the assessment of ML/TF risks, a direct life insurer should pay attention to new products, practices and technologies that deal with customer funds or the movement of such funds.
+These assessments should be approved by senior management and heads of business, risk and compliance. - 5-3 Examples of a "new delivery mechanism" as set out in paragraph 5 of the Notice are mobile insurance applications, insurance portals, transaction terminals and insurance booths.